 Someone you know may be misusing alcohol if:

-- they regularly exceed the recommended daily limit for alcohol (see above)
+- they regularly exceed the lower-risk daily limit for alcohol

-- they fail to do what was expected of them as a result of their drinking - for example, missing an appointment or work due to being drunk or hungover
+- they fail to do what was expected of them as a result of their drinking – for example, missing an appointment or work because of being drunk or hungover

 Treating alcohol misuse